oh-haiku/oh-haiku/doc/test-plan.md

 When the user presses "Tweet" the text is submitted to Twitter

 - Precondition:
-T1.1, T1.3, T2.2 The text-string is written or loaded from saved Haikus and the Haiku is certified correctly.
+(T1.1, T1.2 or T1.3, T1.5, T2.2) or (T4.3, T1.5, T2.2) The text-string is written or loaded from saved Haikus and the Haiku is certified correctly.
 The test checking that the user is logged in with Twitter must be passed.

 - Test steps:
-Press "Share", then the options "Tweet", "Send by sms" and "e-mail" should appear.
-When the user presses "Tweet", the text should be submitted to Twitter if the user is logged in with the Twitter-credentials.
+Press "Tweet".
+When the user presses the button the text should be submitted to Twitter if the user is logged in with the Twitter-credentials.

 - Result state:
 The text is submitted and the user is informed

 - Related requirement
 F2.1

 ##### T2.2 Logging in with Twitter and store user-credentials